fullcode100/java-toolkit/test-harness-tools/src/main/doc/index.md

                 )
 ```

-Of course this mechanisme works if you have two or more different subscriptions in your test suite
+Of course this mechanism works if you have two or more different subscriptions in your test suite
 (for example checking for ``ExecutionResult`` and ``ExecutionError`` messages).

 In this case, you need to use the relevant subscription message path in your expectedMessage definitions.